 Students are prepared for careers in various sections of the media, public relations and advertising industries.
 They are also prepared to work in the communications departments of political institutions, pressure groups or business corporations, or to continue studying at the graduate level in various communication and media studies fields.

-The ‘vision’ of the Programme is translated into the list of the 12 Broad Intended Learning Outcomes hereunder:
+The ‘vision’ of the Global Communication programme is translated into the list of the 11 Broad Intended Learning Outcomes hereunder:

 - Have a thorough knowledge of scientific levels, types and components of (technologically mediated and not mediated) communication.